 - Course outline

-- The seven-day programme covers hands-on practical skills in manual medicine and injection procedures for managing common musculoskeletal disorders.
+The 7-day programme covers hands-on practical skills in manual medicine and injection procedures for managing common musculoskeletal disorders.

 - Graduate Attributes Emphasised